 Helen was tall, large-boned and grew stout with age.
 Welcome was short with bandy-legs.
 Side-by-side they presented an interesting image, but together they handled many of the medical needs of the community.
 His patients were men and older boys, hers were women and younger children.
 Patients referred to the couple as "Dr. Weeks and the Mrs. Dr. Weeks."
 They made house calls and also saw patients on the first floor of their home.

 Both developed an interest in the temperance movement.
-She joined the Women's Christian Temperance Union (WCTU) and he demonstrated his strong feelings in 1889 by signing a call for a county-wide temperance amendment along with 154 other prominent men in the county.
-Several of the others were from Fairview.
+She joined the Women's Christian Temperance Union (WCTU) and he demonstrated his feelings in 1889 by signing a county-wide petition for the state legislature to add a temperance amendment to the state constitution.
+He was one of 155 prominent men in the county who signed the petition.
+Several of the other signers were from Fairview.
 The amendment was soundly defeated!

 As a doctor for women and young children Helen saw abuse in some families, much of it caused by drinking and this may have led to her committment to temperance.
 She felt so strongly that she wrote a "tragic" novel about the sins and results of drinking: The Sequel of a Wasted Life.
-The WCTU had as its goal to help establish protection of women and children at home and work.
-As it grew in importance it also sought women's right to vote, shelters for abused women and children, and established the eight-hour work day.
-Other goals of similar interests have been absorbed into the mission.
 Helen was a member of the local chapter of WCTU and offered the second floor of the drug store for a meeting room.
-She became so deeply involved that she attended the annual conventions up to and including the year she died in 1916 at 76.
-Welcome, who was not in good health himself, moved in with a sister-in-law and family where he remained until his death two years later.
+Many members of the WCTU supported the Prohibition Party, although they could not vote.
+Helen became so deeply involved that she attended many of that party's conventions up to and including the year she died in 1916 at 76.
+After her death, Welcome, who was not in good health himself, moved in with a sister-in-law and family where he remained until his death two years later.
 They are buried in a plot in the Girard Cemetery.
 The Weeks had no children